MicrosoftDocs/fabric-docs/docs/get-started/task-flows-overview.md

 1. Task name.
 A good task name should identify the task and provide a clear indication of its intended use.
 1. Number of items assigned to the task.
 1. Task description.
 A good task description provides a detailed explanation of the task and its intended use.
 1. Task type.
 By configuring and selecting task type, the specific category of the recommended items are different.
+[QUESTION: I don't understand this sentence very well.]
 1. Item recommendation: The list of items recommended for the task.
 The list of recommended items varies depending on the selected task type.

 ### Update task details and type